Thank you for being here!

 After registering, you will get an email from our Community team with an overview of the mandatory steps you need to take to get closer to becoming an eligible tester for paid projects.
 You can track your progress via your dashboard.

 Here are the steps to complete:

 Profile set up - add your basic profile information and the list of devices you have.

 At Testlio, we have different capability options for testers based on skills and performance.
-After completing all the above-mentioned mandatory steps, you will unlock capability flows that will be accessible under the “Next Steps” section on your dashboard.
+After completing all the above-mentioned mandatory steps, you will unlock capability flows that will be accessible under the “Your testing capabilities” section on your dashboard.

 Capabilities are as follows:

 1. Functional Testing - Take this test if you want to participate in functional testing projects.
 The majority of the projects in Testlio are for functional testers.
 Read more about functional testing here.

 2. Livestream Testing (currently not listed on the platform) - Take this test if you want to participate in projects that require Charles Network logs.
 These projects include testing live streams for sports events.
 Read more about livestream testing here.